Product

 • Your personal and professional goals

-Knowing and understanding all of this personal information can allow an employer or a client to see if you are a good fit.
+Knowing and understanding all of this personal information can allow a client to see if you are a good fit.
 Sometimes, the readers may want to connect with like-minded people, and reading your bio and getting to know you can be an excellent way to connect.

-When you are writing your bio, one thing you should consider is where it will be displayed.
-For instance, your social media profiles will not allow as much information as your website, for instance.
+When you are writing your professional bio, one thing you should consider is where it will be displayed.
+Different locations will require a unique freelance bio; examples include social media platforms where some will have different bio lengths.

 For social media purposes, the bios need to be short and sweet.
 However, if you get a chance to expand on your bio and post it on your website or company directory, it should include the following.